 Quick Summary of Sir William Bot

-Rating: 1 out of 5.
-If this was a real robot, it would be a rust bucket!
+Rating: 1 If this was a real robot, it would be a rust bucket!

 This week’s review for the latest Binary Options scam to avoid, is for Sir Williams Bot.

 You would think that this would be about a gentlemanly robot butler designed to win you trades while making you a good cup of tea.

 However, the reality is, while just as fanciful, far removed from my dream of having my own butler!

 This video cuts right to the chase and offers the millionaires life style to you: the dream of having whatever cars, homes and holidays you want.

 It also shows it’s scam side off the bat too, by telling you that you won’t even need to a single day in order to become as rich as in your wildest dreams.